usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_101.md

 ### The playing field is the internet

 Keep in mind that XProc in theory, and your XProc engine in practice, may read its inputs using whatever protocols it supports, while the `file` and `http` protocols are required for conformance, and work as they do on the Worldwide Web.
-Of course, permissions must be in place to read and write files from and into file system locations.
+Of course, permissions must be in place to read files from system locations, or save files to them.
 But when authentication is configured or resources are openly available, using `http` to reach resources or sources can be a very convenient option.

-Keep in mind that where resources take the form of serializations of structured data such as XML or JSON, what is &ldquo;read&rdquo; (in the sense of presented to a consuming application) may not be quite exactly the same data serialization, since as a serialization, it is parsed into an object or representation of some kind,
+### Consider the options

 TBD - TODO - question - how many and of what sort of source data files - so far there is only the cat catalog